Immediate

 The frontier

-Saryps Labs is building real-time speech intelligence that runs entirely on-device.
+Saryps Labs is building real-time intelligence that runs entirely on-device.
 Systems that listen, understand, and respond instantly without relying on the cloud.

 The challenge is to distill enough intelligence into a form small enough, fast enough, and efficient enough to run locally without losing depth.